 Can I represent Xylowatt on my territory ?

 Xylowatt works with a network of qualified agents and commercial partners with experience in waste and energy sectors.
 Xylowatt is always happy to discuss further possibilities on new territories.
 Developing projects in your area?
 Contact us.

 Can Xylowatt gasify my solid biofuel ?

-Xylowatt offers solutions for converting from 2500 ton/year to 25 000 ton/year of biofuel.
+Xylowatt offers solutions to convert 2500 ton/year to 25 000 ton/year of biofuel.

-- We have experience with your kind of waste?
-We propose turnkey solutions adapted to your needs.
+- If we already have experience with your kind of waste, we propose turnkey solutions adapted to your needs.